lifewithalacrity/www.LifeWithAlacrity.com/_posts/2009-03-19-power-laws.md

 ---
-layout: posts
+layout: single
-title: "Community by the Numbers, Part III:Power Laws"
+title: "Community by the Numbers, Part III: Power Laws"
-slug: "Community by the Numbers, Part III:Power Laws"
+slug: "Community by the Numbers, Part III: Power Laws"
 redirect_from:
   - /2009/03/power-laws/
 date: 2009-09-14 13:55:42 -0700